patrickslarson8/ray-tracing/README.md

    2. Change multi-threading scheme to use groups aware of how many cores CPU has
 2. Move rendering from CPU to GPU
 3. Add ability to render objects other than spheres

-### Branch specific to-do

-1. Make random generation widely thread safe
-   1. Currently when using the concurrent for-loop, too many instances of the PerPixel() function call the incrementTracker() function in the randomProvider class.
-This causes the tracker to go outside of the range of the vector and crashes.
-   2. Ideas: add thread blocking or only have the updating thread call the incrementer
-      1. will cause many PerPixel instances to get the same random and could impact image quality short-term until new randoms are used and accumulated